dotnet/msbuild/documentation/design/rar-core-scenarios.md

 load it lazily only when (and if) RAR runs into an assembly that does not have a record in the in-memory cache.
 In developer inner loop, when the same solution is built over and over again, the cache would typically not be loaded at all, unless the developer makes a change that actually changes the dependency graph.

-As for saving the per-project cache, the logic would stay the same as it is today.
-If the in-memory cache is marked _dirty_ because it's not identical to what had been read from the cache, it would be written back to disk.
-As a special case, the cache would be considered dirty if the file does not exist at all.
-This is to support scenarios like rebuilding a project by a _hot_ RAR.
-RAR would be able to satisfy everything from memory, but because rebuild has cleaned the intermediate directory, the state would not otherwise be persisted.
+### Save only relevant data to the per project disk cache

+As for saving the per-project cache, we would guarantee that after RAR is done, the cache contains exactly the data needed for this specific project.
+This would be done by keeping track of the items used during RAR execution, and writing those and only those to the cache.
+Having a cache that's guaranteed to have certain well-defined content after each build is a very good property to have.
+For instance, in dev box scenarios it would otherwise be hard to reliably "prime" a repo enlistment - the system may prime by building the full solution and then the developer uses the box to build a specific project that happens to have an incomplete cache and get sub-optimal first-time build performance.

+Saving of the per-project disk cache may be further optimized by
+- Keeping the timestamp of the cache file in memory and skipping the save if the relevant cache items haven't become dirty (i.e. the dependencies have not changed)
+*and* the timestamp of the cache file hasn't changed since the last save.
+In hot inner loop scenarios this would reduce the save to a timestamp check.
+- Saving the file asynchronously, i.e. not blocking the build on completing the save operation.

 ### Don't use the SDK disk pre-cache